cepsdev/free-exi-proc/README.md

 The meaning of the term "truly open" includes:

 - open as in *open source*,
-- and open as in *open architecture*, i.e. the inner workings of the software are open for inspection and experimentation (complete executable spec in model/).
+- and open as in *open architecture*, i.e. the inner workings of the software are open for inspection and experimentation (complete executable spec in model/),
+- applies a corpus based approach to modelling, which allows for the incorporation of AI agents (e.g. Codepilot).

 ## Installation
 ### Requirements